RI Whale Watching Adventures

 Minke Whale

 This is the smallest of the Baleen whales, growing to a length of 30 ft. and weight of up to 10 tons.
 They have a sharply pointed snout and white bands on the flippers.
-They are black to dark steal gray in color.
+They are black to dark steel gray in color.
 Their dorsal fin appears simultaneously with their blow.

 Pilot Whales